pld/bamboo/docs/advanced_commands.rst

 - ``format``: Format of output data, 'json' or 'csv'
 - ``callback``: A JSONP callback function to wrap the result in.
 - ``index``: Boolean, if true also return the index.
 Default false.
+- ``count``: Boolean, if true returns only the number of results.
+Default false.

 Export data using the format parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^